-The western portion of the subject property supports a treed feature that is classified as a cultural woodland and is also identified as a SMA.
+The western portion of the subject property supports a treed feature that is classified as a cultural woodland, the majority of which is also identified as a SMA.
 The EIS has confirmed that based on the size, shape and composition of the treed features, they are too small to qualify as a woodland as defined by the Region and City.
-The treed areas are largely comprised of non-native invasive trees, many in poor condition, which represent a threat to the native biodiversity of other woodlands in the area.
+The treed area is largely comprised of non-native invasive trees, many in poor condition, which represent a threat to the native biodiversity of other woodlands in the area.
 It is for this reason that the City has been identified as a SMA.
-The treed area corresponding with the SMA will be preserved, with only a small encroachment requiring the removal of eight trees from the western edge of the woodland, including six Manitoba Maple, one Norway Maple, and one Black Walnut.
+The treed area corresponding with the SMA will be preserved, with only a small encroachment requiring the removal of nineteen trees from the eastern tip of the woodland, the majority of which are invasive species in poor condition.